dqops/dqo/docs/dqo-concepts/dqops-user-interface-overview.md

 Below we explain the main tabs of the workspace in the **Profiling**, **Monitoring Checks** and **Partition Checks** sections.

-The top section of workspace at the table and column level, contains quick links that allow you to switch between different sections while keeping the same level in the tree.
-The quick links section is hidden by default and can be expanded by clicking on the **<** arrow.
-For instance, if you are in the monitoring section on a table and click the **Partition checks >** link, you will be directed to the Partition check section on the same table.
-Linking works the same when you are on the column level.

-Below the quick links are tabs that vary in different sections.

 In the **Profiling** section you can access:

 ![Main workspace tabs - Profiling](https://dqops.com/docs/images/working-with-dqo/navigating-the-graphical-interface/main-workspace-tabs-profiling.png){ loading=lazy; width="1200px" }